AndreaSillano/Computational_Intelligence/Labs/Lab02/lab2.md

 ### Genetic Algorithm Components

-- **Initialization:** A population of agents with initialized genotypes is created.
+- **Initialization:** A population of agents with random negative integer gene for the row and 0 for the object's gene, is created.

 - **Selection:** Agents are selected from the population based on their fitness, their success in playing against a specified opponent.